Office of the Assistant Secretary for Public and Indian Housing, HUD.

 (a) Conditions in the area surrounding the project (density, or industrial or commercial development) adversely affect the health or safety of the tenants or the feasible operation of the project by the PHA;

-(b) Disposition allows the acquisition, development, or rehabilitation of other properties that will be more efficiently or effectively operated as low-income housing developments;
+(b) Disposition allows the acquisition, development, or rehabilitation of other properties that will be more efficiently Start Printed Page 75199or effectively operated as low-income housing developments;

 (c) The PHA has otherwise determined the disposition to be appropriate for reasons that are consistent with the goals of the PHA and the PHA Plan and that are otherwise consistent with the Act;